HDRUK/soursd-web/src/app/[locale]/(logged-out)/cookie-policy/components/CookiePolicy/cookie_policy.md

 # Safe People Registry Cookie Notice

-## Use of cookies by the Safe Organisation and User Registry for Sensitive Data (Safe People Registry)
+## Use of cookies by the Safe People Registry

 Safe People Registry uses cookies